Green-Software-Foundation/sci-guide/docs/E/NetworkEnergy.md

 ---

-# Network Infratstcture Energy Calculation
+# Network Infrastructure Energy Calculation

 ### For the networking infrastructure, how do you calculate energy?
 There are 2 types of energy associated with the networking infrastructure.